orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 ---

-(false analogy, seen in Foundation and Earth, brought this to mind:)
-Notably which name is chosen/which analogy is chosen is relevant to the interpreter since things are interpreted differently.
-Any analogy is a 'false analogy' in some sense, it's whether the falseness/incorrectness/imperfectness of the analogy has significant consequences to the interpreter/observer.
-(Non-trivial/temporal/hinders the exploration of some perceived truth by another observer)

----

-Machines aren't necessarily built to persist themselves through time, one could formulate this by saying they are ignorant of doing so.
-Arguably this is likely to change with better understanding of biology/robotics ; or more concretely physical manueverability & persistence. ; Reference to its dangers, as an example Jeff Hawkins concerns of reproducibility.

----

 Similarly, while a human may not have direct access to the exact implementation and structures of their brain internally, something like that is more easily achieved within a computer.
 And similarly that also has its limitations in the form of computational boundedness and the psychical implementations (and their consistency through time). ;

 ---